--> A Palm Springs Insider's Guide - Visit Palm Springs tag-img

 Eight4Nine Restaurant

-Locals love to support locals, and what better place then dinner and a show at the Purple Room Supper Club.
+Other local favorite spots include The Tropicale, the hidden patio at John Henry’s Café, meeting on the second floor at Bongo Johnny’s, and a quick American diner style meal at John’s RestaurantThe Tropicale, the hidden patio at John Henry’s Café, meeting on the second floor at Bongo Johnny’s, and a quick American diner-style the Purple Room Supper Club.
 It originally opened in 1960 and was a popular hangout spot for celebrities such as Frank Sinatra and Dean Martin.
-Now owned by entertainer, Michael Holmes, the Purple Room offers a unique dining experience where you can enjoy live jazz, pop and cabaret performances while you dine.
+Now owned by entertainer Michael Holmes, the Purple Room offers a unique dining experience where you can enjoy live jazz, pop, and cabaret performances while you dine.

 purple room

-You will also find Quadz Video BarStreetbar and Dicks’ on Arenas
+You will also find Quadz Video BarStreetbar, and Dicks’ on Arenas.

 Friends dining at Blackbook